Skip to content

 JDisc Discovery

-JDisc Discovery is a discovery tool for automatic network inventory.
+JDisc Discovery is a discovery tool for automated network inventory.
 It detects hardware, operating systems, software, networks, virtualization, and cluster environments.
-A practical example can be found on our blog.
+A practical example can be found on our Blog.

-The integration of JDisc Discovery into i-doit aims to combine the strengths of both systems:
+The integration of JDisc Discovery in i-doit aims to combine the strengths of both systems:

-• Automated Data Collection: Utilizing JDisc's powerful scan functions for automatic collection of current and detailed inventory data.
+• Automated Data Collection: Using JDisc's powerful scan functions for automated collection of current and detailed inventory data.

-• Central Data Storage and Management: Transferring this data into the i-doit CMDB to create a central, consistent, and up-to-date database ("Single Source of Truth") for all IT assets.
+• Centralized Data Management: Implementing this data into the i-doit CMDB to create a central, consistent, and up-to-date data source ("Single Source of Truth") for all IT assets.

-• Reduced Manual Effort: Minimizing manual data entry and maintenance, thereby saving time and reducing error susceptibility.
+• Reducing Manual Effort: Minimizing manual data entry and maintenance, saving time and reducing error-proneness.

 • Improved Data Quality: Ensuring high data quality in the CMDB through regular, automated updates from JDisc.